icehaku/how_long_to_beat_bot/README.md

-A inline Telegram Bot to get https://howlongtobeat.com/ game information;
+A inline Telegram Bot to get https://howlongtobeat.com/ ( How Long to Beat ) game information;

 About telegran inline bots: https://core.telegram.org/bots/inline